d-mcgrath/MetaPathPredict/README.md

 <br>

-## Example usage with sample datasets
+## Example with sample datasets

 ```
 # with one KofamScan gene annotation dataset
 MetaPathPredict -i kofamscan_annotation.tsv -a kofamscan -o /results/predictions.tsv

-# with multiple KofamScan datasets
+# with multiple KofamScan datasets in a directory
 MetaPathPredict -i annotations/*.tsv -a kofamscan -o /results/predictions.tsv

 # with one DRAM gene annotation dataset
 MetaPathPredict -i dram_annotation.tsv -a dram -o /results/predictions.tsv

-# with multiple DRAM datasets
+# with multiple DRAM datasets in a directory
 MetaPathPredict -i annotations/*.tsv -a dram -o /results/predictions.tsv
 ```